JontomXire/NeglectedGear/README.md

 ## Known issues:

 * Sometimes addon errors occur.
 Last seen when a mage was enchanting a shield in the trade window.
-* When evaluating rings, (NE) was reported for the second ring even though one was actually equipped.

 ## TODO:
 * Investigate and fix known bugs.